Tikso 2026 is made possible with the support of:

 - Public sector and government entities (national and local)

-- Foundations and civil society organizations
+- Foundations & civil society organizations

 - Consulting firms and specialized firms